explainers-by-googlers/cross-origin-storage/security-questionnaire.md

 ## 15. How do the features in this specification work in the context of a browser’s Private Browsing or Incognito mode?

-Files stored in COS are not accessible in Private Browsing or Incognito mode unless explicitly allowed by the user agent.
-Data stored during such sessions is not retained.
+Files previously stored in COS are not accessible in Private Browsing or Incognito mode.
+Browser vendors may allow COS to work during an Incognito session, but the data would not be retained.
+Alternatively, Browser vendors may disable COS entirely.

 ## 16. Does this specification have both "Security Considerations" and "Privacy Considerations" sections?